 If there are additional papers in a case that inherently do not commence the proceeding against the bank, they should be served directly on the bank or its counsel thereafter.

-Foreign banks that the Superintendent licenses to operate a branch, agency or representative office in New York have appointed the Superintendent to accept service in any action or proceeding against them on causes of action arising out of transactions with their New York Offices.
+Foreign banks that the Superintendent licenses to operate a branch, agency, or representative office in New York have appointed the Superintendent to accept process service in any action or proceeding against them on causes of action arising out of transactions with their New York Offices.

-[1.1] HOW TO SERVE AN OUT OF STATE CORPORATION
+HOW TO SERVE LEGAL PAPERS ON AN OUT OF STATE CORPORATION THROUGH THE NEW YORK DEPARTMENT OF FINANCIAL SERVICES

 To perform non-testamentary trust transactions in New York, a must-out-state trust corporation without a physical location in the state shall comply with the submission of records with the Department of Financial Services.
 It must be understood that a duly qualified out-of-state trust company can only act as a Trustee and exercise trust powers in New York State upon the filing of the relevant documents with the Superintendent.